 - Future Wastewater Service Area Maps (Water Quality Management Plan)

 - February 27, 2013 Water Quality Management Plan Public Hearing Minutes (PDF)

 Existing Sewer Service Area Map

-The Existing Sewer Service Area map (PDF) is for demonstration purposes only and was not developed in accordance with National Map Accuracy Standards.
+The is for demonstration purposes only and was not developed in accordance with National Map Accuracy Standards.
 Any use of this product with respect to accuracy and precision shall be the sole responsibility of the user.
 The map was developed, in part, using New Jersey Department of Environmental Protection (NJDEP) Geographic Information System (GIS) digital data, in conjunction with the Cape May County Office of Geographic Information Systems, but this secondary product has not been verified by NJDEP and is not state authorized.
 The geodetic accuracy and precision of the GIS data contained in this map has not been developed nor verified by a professional licensed land surveyor and shall not be nor is intended to be used in matters requiring delineation and location of true ground horizontal and/or vertical controls.
 The sewer service areas were developed by the Cape May County Planning Department, Cape May County, Cape May County Municipal Utility Authority, Lower Township Municipal Utility Authority, and the individual Municipalities that have sewer service areas within their boundaries.